Skip to main content

 If you have never learned Mandarin Chinese with us before, please take this placement test so that you know which course is suitable for you.

-Enrol on this course if you have completed the Complete Beginner course with us, or if you can:
+Post Beginner: Enrol on this course if you have taken the Complete Beginner class with us, or if you can:

 • note down words and phrases you hear using pinyin